jarrarhaider1214/docs/pages/user-guide/getting-started/getting-started.md

 ![1](imgs/1.jpg)

-CloudPlex offers 3 ways of creating and deploying a new application on the cloud, based on the requirements and expertise level of the user.
+CloudPlex offers 3 ways of creation and application deployment on the cloud, based on the requirements and expertise level of the user.

 1. Provider Managed
    To setup a cloud provider (AWS, Azure etc) managed Kubernetes cluster on CloudPlex.